pascalgn/automerge-action/README.md

 - `BASE_BRANCHES`: If provided, the action will be restricted in terms of base branches.
 Can be comma-separated list of simple branch names (i.e `main,dev`).

+- `MAX_PR_COUNT`: If provided, will control how many GitHub pull requests are considered in a single run.
+The default is `10`.

 You can configure the environment variables in the workflow file like this:

 ```yaml